xojs/xo/readme.md

     - Put options in package.json instead of using flags so other tools can read it.
 ```

-*Note that the CLI will use your local install of XO when available, even when run globally.*

 ## Default code style

 *Any of these can be [overridden](#rules) if necessary.*